 - B.2 The Framework sets out national policy statements on the full range of planning matters, including both development and environmental protection.
+Relevant chapters are:

+- Plan-making (chapter 3)

+- Delivering a sufficient supply of homes (5)

+- Building a strong, competitive economy (6)

+- Promoting healthy and safe communities (8)

+- Promoting sustainable transport (9)

+- Achieving well-designed places (12)

-Relevant chapters are: - Supporting a prosperous rural economy (Chapter 3) - Delivering a wide choice of high quality homes (6) - Requiring good design (7) - Promoting healthy communities (8) - Meeting the challenge of flooding (10) - Conserving and enhancing the natural and historic environment (11,12) - B.3 The Framework is supported by Planning Practice Guidance which sets out more detail on how the national policies should be implemented.
+- Conserving and enhancing the natural and historic environments (15,16)

+- B.3 The Framework is supported by Planning Practice Guidance which sets out more detail on how the national policies should be implemented.